It is almost impossible to visit Europe and not check out a castle or a palace and learn about the past rulers and how they shaped our history.

 4. Windsor Castle, Windsor

-The favourite castle of Queen Elizabeth II, Windsor Castle in Windsor just outside of London is the largest and oldest inhabited castle in the world with history of more than 1000 years.
+Windsor Castle in Windsor, the favourite castle of Queen Elizabeth II, sits just outside of London.
+It is the largest and oldest inhabited castle in the world with history of more than 1000 years.
 It was built by William the Conqueror in the 11th century, sprawls across 13 acres of land, and has since been the home of 39 monarchs.
 Visitors should note that the castle might sometimes be closed at short notice as it is a working royal palace.

 5. Corvin Castle, Transylvania, ROMANIA

 When legend has it that Dracula was imprisoned here, how can a visit to Romania not be complete without a visit to Corvin Castle?
-Located in the heart of Transylvania, Romania, the castle looks like something out of children’s story book.
-The castle was built in the 15th century and boasts a Renaissance-Gothic style.
+The castle is located in the heart of Transylvania, Romania, and looks like something out of children’s story book.
+Corvin castle was built in the 15th century and boasts a Renaissance-Gothic style.
 However, due to decades of neglect in the 16th century, it was later restored and redesigned by workers in the 17th to give it its fanciful look today.

 Transylvania is an overnight train away from Bucharest via Targu Mures.

 6. Resenborg Castle, Copenhagen, DENMARK

 Christian IV, one of the most famous Scandinavian kings built the Rosenbord Castle in 1606 as a country summerhouse.
 It was one of the king’s many architectural projects.
 Sitting majestically in the Kings Garden in Copenhagen, not only is it home to the crown jewels and the royal crowns; it’s also where the Throne Chair of Denmark is kept.
 Go in the warmer months and enjoy the garden when the flowers are in full bloom.